git-town/git-town/website/src/commands/switch.md

 `git town switch` interprets all positional arguments as regular expressions.
-When receiving regular expressions from the user, it displays only the branches that match toRefId least one of the regular expressions.
+When receiving regular expressions from the user, it displays only the branches that match at least one of the regular expressions.

 As an example, assuming all your branches start with `me-`, you can use this command to switch to one of them: